-Agarikon benefits may include protection against viral infections.
-It’s sometimes known as the elixir of long life.
+Agarikon benefits may include protection against inflammation and viral infections.
+It’s called the elixir of long life.

 Laricifomes officinalis, also called Agarikon mushroom, is a wood decay fungus that grows to resemble a very large beehive.
 It grows like a fruit hanging from the places where branches connect to trunks on old tall trees.